flashbake/documentation/docs/flashbake-registry.md

 * [read the registry contract source code](https://github.com/flashbake/registry-contract).
 * [explore the registry contract on BCD explorer](https://better-call.dev/mainnet/KT1PQ21pYv12aUg6tHYvM9rwekYMXUtYGo2a/operations)

-## How to register as a flashbaker on Mainnet
+## How to register as a flashbaker on Mainnet with CLI

 To register as a flashbaker, issue the following command: